Epilogue: What the Abstraction Sits On

 Petri nets fix this by making structure explicit.
 Places hold state.
 Transitions change it.
 Arcs constrain what can flow where.
 Conservation laws fall out of the topology.
 The model is the specification.

 If there’s a single sentence version of what this book argues, it might be: the topology of a system — what connects to what, through what — determines more about its behavior than any amount of parameter tuning, training data, or runtime optimization.
 The Petri net is one way to read that topology.
-It turned out to be a very good way.
-But the topology was always there, waiting to be read.
+The ODE is one way to compute its invariants.
+The diagonal of is one such invariant — and it turned out to be the one that matters most.
+The topology was always there, waiting to be read.